Jacinda Ardern says consumers are still being ripped off at petrol pump

+She said consumers should have more choice when it comes to petrol, while noting that margins on premium fuel had risen faster than regular petrol.

+Rawlings stressed this was a draft report for discussion and any final recommendations will be up to the minister, when the report has been fiinalised.

-Prime Minister Jacinda Ardern has said motorists are being "fleeced" at the petrol pump - and she expects a Commerce Commission report to today confirm problems with the fuel industry.
+Prime Minister Jacinda Ardern has said motorists are being "fleeced" at the petrol pump - and said she expected the Commerce Commission report to today confirm problems with the fuel industry.

 The Commerce Commission was given new powers last year to probe markets it thought were anti-competitive.